rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 #### Theses

+1. Hume's fork, the analytic/synthetic distinction
+2. Verification theory of meaning: the meaning of a proposition is the means to verify it.
+    All statements that cannot be empirically verified in principle are meaningless.
+3. Carnap's principle of tolerance
+4. Unity of science

 <center>
 <blockquote class="twitter-tweet">
 <p lang="en" dir="ltr">Orthodox logical positivism:<br>1) only verifiable statements re meaningful;<br>2) all legitimate statements are translatable to observational language (different interpretations); <br>3) unity of science (different interpretations).
 1/X</p>&mdash; panu raatikainen (&commm;panuraatikainen)